 The process is complicated further by touch-screens, hybrid devices, and high-density displays.
-If you’re coding on a regular PC with a mouse and keyboard it’s difficult to appreciate how your masterpiece will operate.
+If you’re coding on a regular PC with a mouse and keyboard, it’s difficult to appreciate how your masterpiece will operate.
 Features such as mouse hover won’t necessarily work and your application could be inoperable.
-But how can you test your code on a range of operating systems during development and avoid the pain of running and switching between multiple devices?
+But how can you test your code on a range of operating systems during development and avoid the pain of managing and switching between multiple devices?

 Fortunately, all modern browsers offer mobile emulation tools, and one of the best can be found in Chrome.
 It can help identify early problems without leaving the comfort of your PC and development environment.

-Start Chrome, navigate to the web page you want to test and open the Developer Tools (Menu > Tools > Developer Tools, Cmd+Opt+I on Mac or F12 / Ctrl+Shift+I on Windows and Linux).
+Start Chrome, navigate to the web page you want to test and open the Developer Tools (Menu > Tools > Developer Tools, Cmd + Opt + I on macOS or F12 / Ctrl + Shift + I on Windows and Linux).